Skip To Content

 relationParam

 The spatial relate function that can be applied while performing the query operation.
-An example for this spatial relate function is "FFFTTT***".
-For more information on this spatial relate function, see the documentation for the spatial relate function.
+An example is "FFFTTT***".
+For more information about this spatial relate function, see thee spatial relate function documentation.

 Note:

-This parameter is not supported in the ArcGIS Online hosted service case.
+This parameter is not supported for ArcGIS Online hosted services.

 outFields

 The list of fields to be included in the returned result set.
 This list is a comma-delimited list of field names.
-You can also specify the wildcard "*" as the value of this parameter.
+You can also use the wildcard * as the value.
 In this case, the query results include all the field values.

 Example